 Dr. Michael S. Mulligan

-Director, Minimally Invasive Thoracic Surgery Program
+Director, Lung Transplant, Advanced Lung Disease Surgery, and Minimally Invasive Thoracic Surgery Programs

-University of Connecticut - 1989
+- Medical Degree from University of Connecticut

-Columbia-Presbyterian Medical Center
+- Residency in Surgery from Columbia-Presbyterian Medical Center

-University of Michigan
+- Fellowship for Pathology at University of Michigan

 New insights into mechanisms of oxyradical and neutrophil mediated lung injury.
 Klinische Wochenschrift.
 December 1991;69(21-23):1009-11.